DraciVik/100DaysOfCode/README.md

 ## Day - 21 - 18.08.2018
 Had a few bugs with my HTML and CSS.
 Fixed it so the project passed all the FCC provided tests.
 Submited it to freeCodeCamp

+## Day - 22 - 19.08.2018
+I'm feeling like my CSS skills are a bit rusty so I watched a few tutorials and decided to dedicate half an hour a day to practicing a CSS feature.
+Started a new git repository for it.
+Played a bit of The Witcher 3 today too.